Portland Truck Accident Lawyers

-Schedule a free consultation today to learn how Rizk Law’s Portland truck accident lawyers can put our experienced and skill to work for you.
-We know how devastating these crashes can be, physically, financially and emotionally, for the victim and his or her family members.
+Schedule a free consultation today to learn how Rizk Law’s Portland truck accident lawyers can put our experience and skill to work for you.
+We know how devastating these crashes can be, physically, financially, and emotionally, for the victim and his or her family members.
 Our attorneys are committed to pursuing maximum compensation because we know how important it is after a traumatic accident.

 Frequently Asked Questions About Truck Accidents in Portland, OR

 Each truck injury accident claim is unique so there is no single, simple answer to this question.
 Some truck accident claims are resolved in months.
 Claims requiring litigation can take a year or longer.

 Among litigated cases it’s important to first distinguish between cases set in Multnomah County Circuit Court from cases set in the Federal District Court (Oregon).
 Multnomah County Court chooses potential jurors from only Multnomah County, while Oregon Federal Court chooses potential jurors from all of Oregon.
 Because Federal Court has a larger pool of prospective jurors and Federal Court has strict litigation deadlines, traditionally Oregon Federal Court litigation is usually quicker than Oregon State Court litigation by several months.

 Due to the pandemic, courts were closed for about two years.
 This has caused a backlog in litigated cases litigated in 2020 and beyond.
 To circumvent this backlog, both injured persons and defendants are turning toward alternative dispute mechanisms to resolve trucking disputes such as mediation or arbitration.